vhervieux/vhervieux.github.io/README.md

+# Run locally

+'''
+bundle install
+bundle exec jekyll serve
+'''

+Site will be available locally at http://127.0.0.1:4000

 # Minimal Mistakes remote theme starter

 Fork this repo for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).